 The Relevance Problem

 Not only our environment is constantly changing, but also the internet and its content are changing all the time.

 Google is part of this development like no other company.
 The algorithm with which Google collects and classifies all the content of the Internet is constantly being developed.

 During this optimization process, the standard that Google sets for good content change.
 Older contributions lose relevance because they are no longer adapted to the latest expectations of Google.

-At BlogTec, we strive to be always ahead of the curve when it comes to SEO (search engine optimization).
+With Blogtec as your SEO partner, we strive to be always ahead of the curve when it comes to SEO (search engine optimization).
 Today, we share 12 ways to bring old content back to life and climb up Google’s rankings!

 1. Google Analytics – Get a First Overview

 The first step is to get an initial overview of the existing content of a website using a tool such as Google Analytics.
 This allows you to see how many visitors a website has and which pages get the most traffic.